naftulikay/vagrant-dev-examples/README.md

 Project examples using my Ansible Vagrant development environment roles.

+## Getting Started

+The simplest way to get started is to simply bring down all the files in a language directory into your local project.
+Each directory shares the same core files, which are explained presently:

+ - `.gitignore`: Ignore `.ansible` and `.vagrant`.
+ - `ansible.cfg`: Specify Ansible roles path to `./roles` and `.ansible/galaxy-roles` and add some SSH hacks.
+ - `requirements.yml`: Ansible Galaxy requirements file, these Galaxy roles will be downloaded before provisioning.
+ - `vagrant.yml`: The Ansible playbook; largely just calls the role defined in `requirements.yml`.
+ - `Vagrantfile`: A flexible Vagrantfile configured for the project.

+Please feel free to dig through these files and ask questions if anything is unclear.

 ## Differences

 Differences between different languages are very slight and can be best summed up in this small diff: